sindresorhus/pretty-bytes/readme.md

 The minimum number of fraction digits to display.

-If neither `minimumFractionDigits` or `maximumFractionDigits` are set, the default behavior is to round to 3 significant digits.
+If neither `minimumFractionDigits` nor `maximumFractionDigits` is set, the default behavior is to round to 3 significant digits.

+> [!NOTE]
+> When `minimumFractionDigits` or `maximumFractionDigits` is specified, values are truncated instead of rounded to provide more intuitive results for file sizes.

 ```js
 import prettyBytes from 'pretty-bytes';